monal-im/LazyLoadingQListView/README.md

 ##
 #### setVisible
 arguments: (start = int, end = int)\
-This function sets a range of items visible.
+This function makes a range of items visible.

 ##
 #### scrollbarMovedHandler
-This function can be used, if you want to manually want to make sure everything is loaded properly.
-It is automatically called when the value of the vertical scrollbar changed.
+This function can be used if you want to manually make sure everything loads properly.
+It will be called automatically when the value of the vertical scrollbar changes.

 ##
 #### triggerScrollChanges
-This function is used to prevent loading of new lines when it is not used by a user.
-E.g. loading more rows.
+This function is used to prevent new rows from loading when not in use by a user.
+E.g. loading additional lines.

 ##
 #### parent
 arguments: (index)\
-Returns the parent.
-The index given to the function isn't used but is required by Qt.
+This function returns the parent.
+The index passed to the function is not used, but is required by Qt.

 ##
 #### mapFromSource
 arguments: (sourceIndex)\
 This function converts the realIndex to the proxyIndex.
-The realIndex is the index returned by the *baseModel* and can differ to the indexes provided by the *listView*.
+The realIndex is the index returned by the *baseModel* and may be different from the indexes provided by the *listView*.

 ##
 #### mapToSource
 arguments: (proxyIndex)\
 This function converts the proxyIndex to the realIndex.
-The proxyIndex is the index returned by the *listView*, it can differ from the realIndex, because of parts that aren't loaded yet.
+The proxyIndex is the index returned by *listView*.
+It may differ from the realIndex due to parts not yet loaded.

 ##
 #### rowCount
 arguments: (index)\
 This function returns the rowCount.
-The index given to the function isn't used but is required by Qt.
+The index passed to the function is not used, but is required by Qt.

 ##
 #### columnCount
 arguments: (index)\
-This function returns the columnCount.
-The index given to the function isn't used but is required by Qt.
+This function returns the ColumnCount.
+The index passed to the function is not used, but is required by Qt.

 ##
 #### listView